clarissaxue/rana/README.md

 # rana
-An iOS service app to facilitate communication between photographers and those who want their pictures taken.
+A fast and friendly app to expedite communication between photographers and users.